 Instructor Approval.
-Course is repeatable up to 3 times (3 credits total).
+Course is repeatable up to

 ^MUP171 - Applied Piano

 Individual private instruction is given in technical and stylistic aspects of artistic solo performance.
 Students enroll for a one-half hour lesson each week in their major instrument each term.
 Course is repeatable up to 3 times (3 credits total).